 The Health Equity Innovation Awards support innovative ideas and solutions to advance health equity ultimately improve health outcomes for impacted communities.
-The awards are built upon the principle that there are assets, opportunities and innovative ideas within VUMC and in our communities that can advance health equity.
+The awards are built upon the principle that there are assets, opportunities, and innovative ideas within VUMC and in our communities that can advance health equity.
 Advancing health equity ensures that all people have the opportunity to achieve their optimal level of health.
 Health equity innovations at any stage or development are welcome, including early concepts and ideas that would benefit from feedback from health equity experts.
 Click here to find the RFP.

-- How can VUMC help patients, employees, and/or community members find and navigate the organizations, programs and resources they need to lead healthy lives?
+- How can VUMC help patients, employees, and/or community members find and navigate the organizations, programs, and resources they need to lead healthy lives?

 - What education or training would help VUMC conduct research and do quality improvement using a health equity lens?

-- How can data and technology reduce health disparities and advance health equity for patients, employees, and/or community members?
+- How can data and technology advance health equity for patients, employees, and/or community members?

-- How can VUMC better understand the social and economic conditions that impact quality of life and health outcomes for patients, employees, and/or community members?
+- How can VUMC better understand the social and economic conditions that impact the quality of life and health outcomes for patients, employees, and/or community members?

 - How can VUMC increase the likelihood that all patients, employees, and/or community members have the best chance to be healthy?

 Applicants and Teams:

-Awards are open to VUMC faculty, employees, residents, fellows and post-docs.
-VU students in medicine, nursing, public health and other disciplines may apply but awards must be directly relevant to VUMC.
-Submissions by teams of from different departments and areas within VUMC are encouraged.
+Awards are open to Vanderbilt faculty, staff, residents, fellows, and post-docs.
+VU students in medicine, nursing, public health, and other disciplines may apply but awards must be directly relevant to VUMC.
+Submissions by teams from different departments and areas within VUMC are encouraged.

 Health Equity Focus: